MaryJay787/100-days-of-code/r1-log.md

 ### R1D17
 Started raining really bad and the power went out so I am a day behind.
 Stuck on the show answers function.

+### R1D18
+So far no success on firguring out the solution for the functionality I want.